 Our results in the greater context

 We do not claim that our results represent the whole farming community in Europe as they are entirely based on the perceptions of the participants in our 13 CILs, some of whom participated in several workshops.
-Furthermore, most participants are already engaged in contracts and are interested in reconciling farmer objectives with societal needs for agri-environmental public goods.
+Furthermore, most participants are already engaged in contracts and are interested in reconciling farmer objectives with societal needs for agri-environmental public goodsGoods where access to the good cannot be restricted and where use by one individual does not reduce availability to others.
+See also: Environmental Public Goods More.
 Nevertheless, our results give interesting insights into practitioners’ perceptions about desirable changes in present agri-environmental contracts.
-Practitioners are keen to contribute to societal benefits, experiment with novel contract designs, and play a more active role in designing and monitoring agri-environmental contracts.
+Practitioners are keen to contribute to societal benefits, experiment with novel contracta formal, written agreement for a specified duration signed by (at least) two parties.
+In Contracts2.0, we acknowledge the existence of informal contracts but use formal contracts to focus the research.
+More designs, and play a more active role in designing and monitoring agri-environmental contracts.
 These findings can support the design of innovative Agri-environmental contracts and the corresonding policies and Strategic Plans within the New Delivery Model.

 To learn more about our findings click HERE.